 Almond milk and soy milk are the two most popular plant-based milk varieties on the market.
-What are the differences and is one better than the other?
+Both are lactose-free and low in cholesterol, but their nutritional content varies.

 Almond and soy milk are both vegan, naturally lactose-free, and low cholesterol, but there are differences in their health benefits, nutrient content, and environmental impact.

 In this article, we look at the different benefits and disadvantages of almond and soy milk.

 Almond milk and soy milk are both healthful options in various ways.
 They contain different nutrients and may have varying benefits for people’s health, as discussed below.